yeswework/fabrica-dev-kit/README.md

 # <img src="https://fabri.ca/_static/fdk3.png" width="424" height="100" alt="Fabrica Dev Kit for WordPress" title="Fabrica Dev Kit for WordPress">
 ## A toolkit for faster, smoother WordPress 5 development ##

-**April 2020: version 3.0 just released!** Completely new architecture for the Gutenberg / Block era.
+**May 2020: version 3.0 just released!** Completely new architecture for the Gutenberg / Block era.

 ## Key features

 * Super fast setup of project-specific local development servers using Docker
-* Master Webpack script allows you to develop multiple theme / plugin / block resources simultaneously, respecting each one's own config
+* Allows simultaneous development of multiple blocks, plugins and themes: FDK's master watch / build script runs all resources' build steps together in one process
-* Compatible with `@wordpress/scripts` and custom Webpack configs, agnostic on code frameworks
+* Compatible with `@wordpress/scripts` and custom Webpack configs
-* Starter theme and block available, but works with yours
+* Starter theme and block available, but works with yours; agnostic on code frameworks
 * Instantly build and deploy to multiple environments
-* WP Multisite compatible

 ## FDK 3 features in detail